Package org.cytoscape.filter.model

 users to compose multiple filters together into a

-- This transformer takes a single element from a specific context as input and decides what elements from that same context make it to the sink.
+CompositeFilter, which combines their result using Boolean logic.
+In the Cytoscape GUI, these transformers appear in the "Filter" section of the "Select" tab.
+ElementTransformer- This transformer takes a single element from a specific context as input and decides what elements from that same context make it to the sink.
 These may or may not include the original element.
 In the Cytoscape GUI, these transformers appear in the "Chain" section of the "Select" tab.

-- This transformer takes multiple elements from a specific context as input and decides what elements from that same context make it to the sink.
+HolisticTransformer- This transformer takes multiple elements from a specific context as input and decides what elements from that same context make it to the sink.
 These may or may not include the original element.
 In the Cytoscape GUI, these transformers appear in the "Chain" section of the "Select" tab.

-, extend AbstractTransformer
+Transformer, extend AbstractTransformer

 and implement one of the three interfaces listed above.
 Finally, create

-another class that implements either FilterFactory
+another class that implements either FilterFactory,

 which creates instances of your custom transformer.
 Finally, register that